IV1201-Group-2/docs/apis/login.md

 #### `WRONG_IDENTITY` (401 Unauthorized)

-No account was found with that specific username or email address.
+No account was found with that specific username, email address and password combination.

-#### `WRONG_PASSWORD` (401 Unauthorized)

-Account was found but the wrong password was provided.

 #### `ALREADY_LOGGED_IN` (400 Bad Request)